rittikbasu/s33d/README.md

 **note**: english is recommended for maximum wallet compatibility

-## security
+## safety tips

-- write phrases on paper, never digitally
+- write your phrase on paper, never digitally
-- store in secure location
+- store it in a secure place
 - verify words before final storage
 - never share your phrase
 - consider hardware wallets

+## security features

+- wipes secrets from memory immediately after use
+- forbids unsafe code at compile time
+- checks all dependencies for known vulnerabilities automatically

 ## entropy source